MicrosoftDocs/azure-docs/articles/virtual-desktop/configure-host-pool-personal-desktop-assignment-type.md

 ## Give session hosts in a personal host pool a friendly name

-You can give personal desktops you create *friendly names* to help users distinguish them in their feeds.
+You can give personal desktops you create *friendly names* to help users distinguish them in their feeds using PowerShell.
+The Azure portal or Azure CLI doesn't currently have a way to give session host friendly names.

 [!INCLUDE [include-session-hosts-friendly-name](includes/include-session-hosts-friendly-name.md)]